mentorspaces/code-review-test/README.md

 # code-review-test

-Simple Piece of Code for Review and Comments
+Please review the following code sample of React.js Code and provide feedback.